C1rb/Abacus/README.md

 VERSIONS:

 Version 1.0
--Basic operations (Addition, Subtraction, Multiplication and Division) -Basic clear options
+- Basic operations (Addition, Subtraction, Multiplication and Division)
+- Basic clear options

 Feel free to use and improve my code.